 Education is a complicated issue.
 There are so many variables that impact teaching: like our teaching staff, administrators, school resources, and student home life.
 We cannot continue to make the error of throwing money into education without understanding where resources are needed.
 Moreover, we need to prepare students to the ever-changing environment of the workforce.

-I would like to see mandatory finance class for high schoolers to learn basic knowledge on Taxes, Healthcare, Banking/Loans, and the Stock market.
-To prepare them for life after high school.
+I would also like to see our schools switch into a all year system to help students retain lessons and a mandatory finance class for high schoolers to learn basic knowledge on Taxes, Healthcare, Banking/Loans, and the Stock market.

 The tuition freeze on our universities is much needed as parents and students struggle to find ways to pay for college.
 However, the freeze is not a long term solution.
 Sooner or later the freeze will be lifted and we will need a plan on how to fund our universities while keeping tuition affordable for all.